 Every year, we ask patients to tell us why their own family doctor deserves to be recognized with a BCCFP My Family Doctor Award.
 The stories on this page come from some of the previous award nominations.
 To find out how you can nominate your own doctor for an award, please visit our My Family Doctor Award page.
-Submissions for next year are due by March 31, 2020.
+Submissions for this year are due by March 31, 2022.

 Family doctors in the words of their patients

 “He has not only seen us through bumps and bruises, lumps and ultrasounds, X rays and casts, tears and worries, he has also supported us through aging parents and Alzheimer’s.”

 He has been our family doctor for the past 12 years.
 During this time, he has established an amazing rapport with my girls and gained my upmost respect.
 He is calm , thorough and respectful.
 He has always instilled in me, that my mama instinct is to be valued and trusted.
 He stood by me during every child hood illness that came our way and cheered me on through their puberty woes!
 He approaches everyone is such a non judgemental way that he makes everything OK.
 He has not only seen us through bumps and bruises, lumps and ultrasounds, X rays and casts, tears and worries, he has also supported us through aging parents and Alzheimer’s.
 He gives his patients his upmost attention.
 He never is in a hurry when you see him.
 He takes the time to check in, to ask questions, to answer questions…to listen.